AshutoshPatole/knowledge-base/Linux/filesystem/samba.md

 Samba is an open source implementation of the Server Message Block (SMB) protocol.
-It allows the networking of Windows, [[storage]], UNIX, and other operating systems together, enabling access to Windows-based file and printer shares.
+It allows the networking of Windows, [[filesystem]], UNIX, and other operating systems together, enabling access to Windows-based file and printer shares.
 Samba's use of SMB allows it to appear as a Windows server to Windows clients.

 ## Samba Daemon and related services